arithesage/AndroidHelpers/README.md

 # [WIP] Android helpers

-A collection of classes to make Android development more comfortable (for me at least).
+Convenience library to make Android development more comfortable (for me at least).

-The helpers are singletons because many times (if not all) you need to pass the current application context and doing this everytime you call a functions...
+The helpers are singletons (objects in Kotlin) because many times (if not all) you need to pass the current application context and doing this everytime you call a function...

-So, i decided to make them singletons.
+So, i decided making singletons.

-For example: If you want to show a Message, you first initialize the DialogsHelpers, passing the current application context.
+For example: If you want to show a Message, you first initialize the SimpleDialogs helper, located in the UIHelpers library, passing the current application context, and then you can use functions like ShowMessage.

-Now you access all the needed functions through DialogHelpers.Get(), and all of them will have access to the application context.